Love and Sex Coaching start with the body. Joyful woman in water

 • sex is purely physical; it’s just learning to do it at the right speed so there’s enough arousal and little anxiety

-But what if none of this were true?j
+But what if none of this were true?

 A variation of this was that one partner, again usually the woman, would complain that their partner would avoid any physical intimacy, and they didn’t know why..
-On enquiry, it was usually that the man had anxieties around intercourse,around getting or sustaining an erection, but didn’t feel able to share those.
+On enquiry, it was usually that the man had anxieties around intercourse, around getting or sustaining an erection, but didn’t feel able to talk about those anxieties, because it felt shameful.

 And a very common complaint was boredom and repetition.